kubernetes/kubeadm/kinder/doc/reference.md

 > Please note that,  `docker cp` or `kinder cp`  allows you to replace the kubeadm binary on existing nodes.
 If you want to replace the kubeadm binary on nodes that you create in future, please check altering node images paragraph

-## Altering node images
+## Altering images

 Kind can be extremely efficient when the node image contains all the necessary artifacts.

-kinder allows kubeadm contributor to exploit this feature by implementing the `kinder build node-image-variant` command, that takes a node-image and allows to build variants by:
+kinder allows kubeadm contributor to exploit this feature by implementing the `kinder build node-image-variant` command, that takes a node-image (or a bare base image) and allows to build variants by:

+- Adding a Kubernetes version to be used for initializing the cluster (as an alternative to `build node-image --type`(s) already supported by kind)
 - Adding new pre-loaded images that will be made available on all nodes at cluster creation time
 - Replacing the kubeadm binary installed in the cluster, e.g. with a locally build version of kubeadm
 - Replacing the kubelet binary installed in the cluster, e.g. with a locally build version of kubelet